Jesrat/tfntest/README.md

 To create the virtual environment for isolate all project libraries from the ones that already exists on the host machine please follow the official [documentation](https://docs.python.org/3/library/venv.html).

-Once the virtual environment has been setted up execute on the working dir:
+Once the virtual environment has been setted up execute the following commands on the chosen working dir:
 ```shell
 # this command will fetch all the project files
 $ git clone https://github.com/Jesrat/tfntest.git